 3. Equity Stripping

 Equity stripping is a strategy designed to reduce overall equity in a property as a way to make properties unattractive to creditors.
-It typically requires placing a lien on your home.
+It typically requires placing a lien on your home but can be a useful way to protect a home from a lawsuit.
 The equity is ‘removed’ from the home and replaced with a loan.
 This can be done by a traditional HELOC and makes it difficult for a creditor to challenge this in court.